Valdes-Tresanco-MS/gmx_MMPBSA/README.md

 This program will calculate binding free energies using end-state free energy methods on an ensemble of snapshots using a variety of implicit solvent models
 ```

-`-make-mdins` and `-use-mdins` are intended to give added flexibility to user input.
-If the MM/PBSA input file does
-not expose a variable you require, you may use the -make-mdins flag to generate the MDIN files and then quit.
-Then, edit those MDIN files, changing the variables you need to, then running gmx_MMPBSA with -use-mdins to
-use those modified files.

 ### Running gmx_MMPBSA
 #### Serial version